Handforth: Places of worship

 St Chad's Church of England, part of the Diocese of Chester, is an Anglican church based in Handforth.
 During the 19th century, a chapel of ease was built in Handforth, then part of the parish of Cheadle.
 The chapel was consecrated in 1837 as a chapel to St Mary's Church, Cheadle, becoming the parish church for Handforth and part of Cheadle in 1877.
 Due to the growth of the population of Handforth in the late 19th century, the chapel went through extensive redevelopment and expansion, and the new building - known as St Chad's Church - was consecrated by Francis Jayne, Bishop of Chester on St Chad's day, 2 March, in 1899.

 Transport

-Handforth railway station is situated on the Crewe to Manchester line, a spur off the West Coast Main Line.
+Handforth railway station is on the Crewe to Manchester line, a spur off the West Coast Main Line.
 Regular services are operated by Northern Trains between Manchester Piccadilly and Crewe, via Levenshulme, Stockport, Cheadle Hulme and Wilmslow.